igiso/ofxFacebook/README.md

 it also allows you to know if the user actually posted or declined

-it allows you to check if the device is connected to the internet
+check if the device is connected to the internet

-it allows login-out and even modify the dialog of the process!
+also login and logout and even modify the dialog of the whole process!